Open NowBusinessRound 2

 What activities are funded?

-Purchase and/or installation of eligible ADS-B-OUT, ADS-B-IN, ADS-B-IN and OUT, or portable ADS-B EC equipment in registered aircraft, subject to the program rules.
+Purchase and/or installation of eligible ADS-B-OUT, ADS-B-IN, ADS-B-IN and OUT, or ADS-B EC equipment in eligible Australian-registered aircraft.

 6